 The following methods are available control elm leaf beetles:

-The insecticide Confidor is injected around the root zone of the tree where it is taken up by the roots and translocated to the foliage.
+The insecticide Confidor can injected around the root zone of the tree where it is taken up by the roots and transported to the foliage.
 This is a safe and effective method of treating large trees.
-Based on experience overseas, the tree can be protected for more than one season.
-The best time for this treatment is September to November although later treatments are effective provided soil moisture is not limited.
+Based on overseas experience, the tree can be protected for more than one season.
+The best time for this treatment is September to November, although later treatments are effective provided soil moisture is not limited.

-Carbaryl banding is easy to do, uses small amounts of chemical and is effective in reducing the larval population of the elm leaf beetle.
+Carbaryl banding is easy to administer, uses small amounts of chemical and is effective at reducing the larval population of the elm leaf beetle.
 Carbaryl is a contact insecticide, widely used against many plant-eating pests.
-A 2% solution (20g active ingredient) is sprayed in a half-metre band around the trunk, at least 1.5m above the ground.
-Spraying needs to be done monthly when there are mature elm leaf beetle larvae, from around November through January.
-In wet weather conditions, the spray will need to be reapplied.

 A 2% solution (20 g active ingredient) is sprayed in a half-metre band around the trunk, at least 1.5 m above the ground.